Valuation and Property Standards

 The API recognises its role as guardians of the status and standing of the property profession and of its duty to protect and further the public interest.
 The API also acknowledge that the privileges accorded to professional persons by the community are accompanied by responsibilities to client and community, which cannot be waived.

 The API, through its Australian Valuation Standards Committee and Australian Property Standards Committee is currently in the process of converting API & PINZ Valuation Guidance Notes and Real Property Guidance Notes over to Technical Information Papers (TIPs).
 The conversion process over to TIPs has commenced and the documents are at various stages of review.
-The documents that have been converted to TIPs and endorsed can be found on the website and are available to be viewed.
+The documents that have been converted to TIPs and endorsed can be found on the Technical Information Papers page.

 It is intended to finalise the conversion of all guidance notes over to TIPs by the middle of the year 2017.